getstrm/pace/docs/cli-docs/pace_list_global-transforms.md

 ### Synopsis

-Lists all the global transforms stored in Pace.
+Lists all the global transforms stored in PACE.

 ```
 pace list global-transforms [flags]